isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-globes/c-work-globes.md

 ---
 description: When you move your mouse over the map, any available data corresponding to the geographic position of your pointer location is displayed in the upper-right corner of the visualization.
-seo-description: When you move your mouse over the map, any available data corresponding to the geographic position of your pointer location is displayed in the upper-right corner of the visualization.
-seo-title: Working with globes
 solution: Analytics
 title: Working with globes
 topic: Data workbench